UmamiAppearance/NoBroCote/README.md

  ```

 #### Controlling the Test Assertion
-The regular assertio compares the expected value and the result for equality without type conversion (===).
+The regular assertion compares the expected value and the result for equality without type conversion (===).
 If this is not the desired behavior, there are some operators available to control the assertion process.
 Oparators are activated by passing them to the expect parameter of a ``makeUnit`` method.

 _Available operators are:_
  -  ``!|`` not